drazdra/UNN/README.md

 A white hare from -> ```the Black Forest, Germany.``` (seed: 2800670882)

 I'm sure you've noticed that this process is the very essence of being *biased*.
-Yes, as by definition it works by pulling the learnt *associations* together, basically it's a big bias machine.
+Yes, as by definition it works by pulling the learned *associations* together - basically, it's a big bias machine.

 What happens if we have unrelated tokens?
 Like, if our text is "I was swimming today.
 You look great".
-The "swimming" token pattern then isn't related *much* to the "look", because these are not happening much together.
-And transformer then doesn't mingle the "water" cloud much into the "look" token (or does it a bit).
-So the word "look" doesn't get *much* closer to whatever was associated with the "swimming".
-The traits of the swimming are not transferred to the "look".
+The "swimming" token pattern then isn't related *much* to "look", because these do not often happen together.
+And the transformer then doesn't mingle the "water" cloud much into the "look" token (or only does it a bit).
+So, the word "look" doesn't get *much* closer to whatever was associated with "swimming".
+The traits of "swimming" are not transferred to "look".

 A thing to note here, as i said before:
- - when we mingle traits, we do not mingle the complete original tokens, we mingle only their interpretations (traits) created with V matrix that i will explain later
+ - when we mingle traits, we do not mingle the complete original tokens, we mingle only their interpretations (traits) created with the V matrix that i will explain later
- - however, we do not just add or remove only the *relevant parts* of the pattern interpretations (traits) we mingle.
-We just blend these interpretation patterns (traits) completely, with all the irrelevant parts they have, mixing up everything.
-Of course it results in making certain features more prominent and makes some other features fade.
+ - however, we do not just add or remove only the *relevant parts* of pattern interpretations (traits) that we mingle.
+We simply blend the interpretation patterns (traits) completely, with all the irrelevant parts they have, mixing up everything.
+Of course, as a result we make certain features more prominent, while some other features fade.
 Not to mention we change already existing subpatterns by this.
-In result we affect *everything*, making new token closer to something new, not just to the "relevant" part of the new.
+We just affect *everything*, making new token closer to something new, not just to the "relevant" part of the new.

-However, as each attention head learns to extract its own type of pattern traits, it learns to minimize this flaw by extracting only more or less relevant pattern part for mingling.
+However, as each attention head learns to extract its own type of pattern traits, it learns to minimize this flaw by extracting only the more or less relevant part of the pattern for mingling.

-And that is exactly what we do have the matrix V for.
+And that is exactly what we have the V matrix for.

 #### V matrix.